VRCFury/vrcfury.com/docs/70-technical/fixes.md

 # Automatic Fixes

-When a VRCFury component or prop is placed anywhere on an avatar, several fixes are activated by default.
-These fixes are applied to resolve common VRChat and Unity bugs that we have deemed safe to apply in all scenarios.
+When VRCFury is present in a project, it applies several fixes to resolve common VRChat and Unity bugs.

+## Avatars

+**Note**: The fixes in this section **only** apply if your avatar contains any VRCFury component.

 * VRChat does not support Animator Override Controllers
   * VRCFury automatically flattens Animator Override Controllers on your descriptor, making them compatible with VRChat.